 Scrambling on Table Mountain is fun and adventurous, but it is important to know what you are getting into.
 Scrambling is a common term often used when describing many Table Mountain hiking routes.

-So what is Scrambling?
+So, what is Scrambling?

-‘Scrambling is the middle ground between hiking and climbing and consists of using your hands and feet to get over rocks.
+Hike Addicts best answer: ‘Scrambling is the middle ground between hiking and climbing, and consists of using your hands and feet to get over rocks.
 You use your hands to balance or pull yourself up when passing over more challenging terrains.’

-To say scrambling is like easy climbing would be a pretty close explanation, but it is important to note that scrambling is not rock climbing and you do not need to have any rock climbing experience nor do you need any technical rock-climbing gear.
+To say scrambling is like easy climbing would be a pretty close explanation, but it is important to note that scrambling is not rock climbing and you do not need to have any rock-climbing experience nor do you need any technical rock-climbing gear.
 Scrambling adds a little excitement and adventure into your Table Mountain hike.
 Below are more details on the specific scrambles on the Table Mountain hiking routes we offer: